Free Code 39 Barcode Font Download

 This free barcode font can be used to generate medium-size Code 39 barcodes in TrueType or OpenType format, which can encode uppercase letters, numbers and some special symbols.
 This is a fully-functional freeware font, not a demo or evaluation.

-This Code 39 barcode font may be used by individuals and organizations that have gross annual revenue of less than $500,000 USD or are classified as nonprofit for tax purposes, excluding government and military organizations.
+This Code 39 barcode font may be used by individuals and organizations that have a gross annual revenue of less than $500,000 USD or are classified as nonprofit for tax purposes, excluding government and military organizations.
 For details, please review the free product section of the License Agreement.

 If a scanning device is needed to read barcodes for testing or other purposes, consider these barcode scanners.